Luckbringer of Tymora – Cleric Archetype

 Spontaneous Casting: Rather than spontaneously casting curing spells, the Luckbringer may spontaneously cast spells from her Luck domain.
 This alters spontaneous casting.

-• Fatespin (Su): A luckbringer can cause a reroll of one attack roll, combat maneuver check, or skill check that occurs within 100 ft. and in line of sight of her.
-She must be aware of this action to use this ability.
-She may declare the use of this ability after the original result is known.
-The character spends 1 moment of chance from her pool to force a reroll of the original d20 roll.
+- Fatespin (Su): A luckbringer can cause a reroll of one attack roll, combat maneuver check, or skill check that occurs within 100 ft. and in line of sight of her.
+She must be aware of the action to use this ability.
+She may declare the use of this ability after the original result is known, but the second roll must be taken as the final roll, even if the roll is less favorable than the first.

-• Narrow Miss (Ex): The luckbringer bestows a chance upon any one target within 30′ and in line of sight of her (including herself) to avoid a confirmed critical hit, or any attack that would reduce the target to 0 hit points or fewer.
+- Narrow Miss (Ex): The luckbringer bestows a chance upon any one target within 30′ and in line of sight of her (including herself) to avoid a confirmed critical hit, or an attack or effect that would reduce the target to 0 hit points or fewer.
 Avoiding the hit requires a successful Reflex save against the attack roll (or the confirmation roll for a critical hit), adding the Luckbringer’s Charisma modifier to this save.
-In the case of a damaging spell or ability that would reduce the character to 0 hit points or less, this effectively grants the luckbringer a second saving throw to negate or reduce the effect.
-If the Luckbringer is unconscious or otherwise unable to declare this benefit, it will still function upon herself to avoid such damage, including that of a coup de grace, and she is still entitled to the Reflex save to reflect Luck’s intervention on her behalf.
+In the case of a damaging spell or ability that would reduce the character to 0 hit points or less, this effectively grants the target a second saving throw to negate or reduce the effect.
+If the Luckbringer is unconscious or otherwise unable to declare this benefit, it will still function upon herself to avoid such damage, including that of a coup de grace, and she is still entitled to a Reflex save while unconscious by using this ability, to reflect Luck’s intervention on her behalf.

 This ability replaces the cleric’s Channel Energy ability.

-Evasion: At 9th level, the Luckbringer gains the Evasion ability of a rogue, she has this benefit so long as she has at least one moment of chance available.
+Lucky Dodge: At 9th level, the Luckbringer gains the Evasion ability of a rogue, she has this benefit so long as she has at least one moment of chance available.
 If she already has Evasion, or gains it later from another class, this becomes Improved Evasion instead.
+If she already has Improved Evasion, or later gains it from another class, then this grants her the Defensive Roll talent.
 This replaces the greater power of one of her domains.

 Make Your Own Luck: At 20th level, the Luckbringer is a mortal embidoment of divine luck.
 The bonus or penalty granted by Weal or Woe is her Wisdom bonus, and she may declare the use of it after the result is known.
 When she uses the Fatespin ability, two d20s are rolled and she gets to choose which result replaces the original roll.
 The Slip Up ability always causes the target to roll on the mythic confusion table regardless of the number rolled on a failed save.
 And she need no longer expend a moment of chance to use the Narrow Miss ability; she merely need have one moment of chance remaining in her pool.